davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/ancestors-and-descendants/index.md

 /content/current/source/SNOMEDCT_US/9468002/ancestors|Retrieves ancestors of a source-asserted identifier|SourceAtomCluster*
 /content/current/source/SNOMEDCT_US/9468002/descendants|Retrieves descendants of a source-asserted identifier|SourceAtomCluster*

-*Calls using codes from HL7V2.5 and HL7V3.0 return output with an "Atom" JSON Object classType.
+*Calls using codes from HL7V2.5 and HL7V3.0 return output with an "Atom" JSON Object classType*.

 ### Query Parameters